rubiin/ultimate-nest/README.md

     - Also remove the unwanted config variables from the env file
 - Make sure you create a env file under `env` directory with name like `.env.something`.The portion after .env is the `NODE_ENV` value which will be required while running the app
-- Also make sure you have ssl files inside `src/resources/ssl` if you tend to use ssl.
-Replace the sample files with your ssl files but keep the name same.
-Additionally

 ## Migration and seeding